Tags

 As stated, the career of Johnny Watson is going to cover lots of ground… without the benefit of a car… and not all phases or styles will be everybody’s cup of tea.
 But if you can’t find SOMETHING in his catalog to rave about, I’m not sure you’re following the right kind of music.

 Already he shows his chops in three areas – as a writer, singer and instrumentalist – and he more than holds his own at all of them right off the line.
-As debuts go Motor Head Baby is topical, brash and above all else, exciting, which makes for a very promising start.
+As debuts go Motor Head Baby is hard to beat.
+It’s topical, brash and above all else, exciting, which makes for a very promising start.

 Granted, anytime you climb into a car with a kid who likes to drive fast it can be a little harrowing at first, but once you get your bearings – and fasten your seatbelt – you’ll enjoy the ride.

-Unfortunately that ride won’t be with Chuck Higgins any longer, as Watson, as great of a pianist as he was, wanted to play guitar and whenever Higgins agreed to let him strap one on at a show he would be immediately be upstaged by the kid.
-When you’re the name in the act and play a solo instrument yourself – and don’t have the added benefit of singing – that can be a problem as Higgins later admitted and when the older musician stifled him too much, Johnny packed up and left.
+Unfortunately that ride won’t be with Chuck Higgins any longer, as Watson, as great of a pianist as he was, wanted to play guitar and whenever Higgins agreed to let him strap one on at a show he would be immediately be upstaged by the brash kid.
+When you’re the name in the act and play a solo instrument yourself – and don’t have the added benefit of singing – that can be a problem as Higgins later admitted and so when the older musician tried to stifle him too much, Johnny packed up and left.

 Consequently, when we see Watson again it’ll be under his own name on another label.
-Of course he still won’t be allowed to play guitar for awhile, but that too will come in time and when he finally gets his chance you won’t ever forget it.
+Of course he still won’t be allowed to play guitar on record for awhile, since record companies are invariably run by tone-deaf idiots with absolutely no insight into the constantly evolving marketplace they’re desperately trying to keep abreast of, but that too will come in time and when he finally gets his chance you won’t ever forget it.

 Until that time though, enjoy the piano playing singer who still is like a spirited colt bounding around the corral, waiting for his chance to jump the fence.